UNC-Major-Lab/KDEMutationPlot/README.md

 biocLite("Biostrings")
 ```

-You can run it via RStudio and update the hardcoded arguments, or you can then run the script from the command line using:
+You can run the script via RStudio after updating the hardcoded arguments, or you can run it from the command line using:

 ```bash
 Rscript mutation_kde.R example_data/mutations.txt example_data/aa.txt example_data/domain.txt example_data/P29597.fasta example_data/test.pdf